 - C. McMichael (Read the rest of her testimonial)

 Do you think that you may have what is considered a “weakness” when applying for law school?
-If so you may need to submit an addendum in your law school application.
+These are often referred to as “Character and Fitness” explanations.
+If so, you may need to submit an addendum in your law school application.
 In an addendum, you can take the opportunity to explain something in your background that may be perceived by law school admission committees as a “weakness.”